springwolf/springwolf.github.io/docs/faq.md

 Releases are managed in [GitHub Releases](https://github.com/springwolf/springwolf-core/releases), which feature noteworthy changes, the full changelog and notes on how to migrate.

-Since each release has a git _tag_, the [Springwolf examples for each plugin](https://github.com/springwolf/springwolf-core/blob/master/springwolf-examples) showcase the use of Springwolf for any previous version.
+Since each release has a git [_tag_](https://github.com/springwolf/springwolf-core/tags), the [Springwolf examples](https://github.com/springwolf/springwolf-core/blob/master/springwolf-examples) showcase the use of Springwolf for any version.

+### Is Spring Boot 3.X supported
+You can use an older version of Springwolf, which is build to support Spring Boot 3.X.
+However, these versions don't get any updates.

+Last version to support Spring Boot 3.X is `1.20.0` as Spring Boot 4 started the Springwolf 2.X release line.

 ### How to migrate from Springwolf 0.18.0 to 1.0.0